Instruction sequences expressing multiplication algorithms: Computing Operations on -Bit Words

-Note that the instruction sequences defined in this section do compute the intended operations in case of fully coinciding $n$-bit words.
-Slightly shorter instruction sequences are defined for bitwise negation, addition, and transfer of a stored word in~\cite{BM13b}, but those instruction sequences do not compute the intended operations in case of fully coinciding $n$-bit words.
+The instruction sequences defined in this section do compute the intended operations in case of fully coinciding $n$-bit words.
+The instruction sequences defined for addition and transfer of a stored word in~\cite{BM13b} do not compute the intended operations in case of fully coinciding $n$-bit words.